-Resistance Resilience Sensitivity

-Physical loss (to land or None Very Low High

-freshwater habitat) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High

-All marine habitats and benthic species are considered to have a resistance of 'None' to this pressure and to be unable to recover from a permanent loss of habitat (resilience is 'Very Low').
+Resistance Resilience Sensitivity Physical loss (to land or None Very Low High freshwater habitat) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High pressure and to be un nd benthic species are con able to recover from a pe direct spatial footprint of rmanent loss of habitat (r esilience is 'Very Low').

 Sensitivity within the direct spatial footprint of this pressure is therefore 'High'.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.